xinformatics/DeepLearningLifeSciences/README.md

 ## Generative networks| Variational Autoencoders and GANs

 > I attempted the tutotial in the book and generated the following molecules, it doesn't matter if they are biologically not feasible.
-I feel generative networks is a way express art.
+I feel generative networks is a way of expressing art.

 ![collage](https://github.com/xinformatics/DeepLearningLifeSciences/blob/master/Chapter09/collage.png)